cea-hpc/robinhood/web_gui/gui_v3/README.txt

 <server-url>/api/: baseURL
 native: request type
-acct: table requested (acct or var) list of request / separated:
+acct: table requested (acct, var or files) list of request / separated:
     *field.operator/operator_parameter
     *...
 operators:
     *group      -Group result
-    *max -Get the max value when group is used
-    *min -Get the min value when group is used
-    *count -Get number of entries when group is used *avg -Get average when group is used
+    *max        -Get the max value when group is used *min        -Get the min value when group is used *count      -Get number of entries when group is used *avg        -Get average when group is used
+    *sum        -Get sum when group is used
     *remove     -Hide field from result
-    *filter -Filter result with sql "LIKE" (mandatory parameter, wildcard: *)
+    *filter     -Filter result with sql "LIKE" (mandatory parameter, wildcard: *) *nfilter    -Filter result with sql "NOT LIKE" (mandatory parameter, wildcard: *) *equal      -Filter result with sql "=" (mandatory parameter) *less       -Filter result with sql "<" (mandatory parameter) *bigger     -Filter result with sql ">" (mandatory parameter) *soundslike -Filter result with sql "SOUNDS LIKE" (mandatory parameter)

 <server-url>/api/native/acct request all the table:
 [